Checkmarx/sast-to-ast-export/README.md

 This will generate an export package in the same folder where the command is run.

+add --debug parameter to bypass the zip and encryption process.

 # How to build

 1. Make sure you have access to AWS KMS